hirrolot/metalang99/docs/index.rst

 Both metaprograms result in `1, 2, 3`.

-There is one exception from the rule: macros standing for the language terms such as `ML99_call`, `v`, and the others (defined in `lang.h`), are technically plain macros as well although they follow the `camelCase` convention.
+..
+[1] There is one exception from the rule: macros standing for the language terms such as `ML99_call`, `v`, and the others (defined in `lang.h`), are technically plain, although they follow the `camelCase` convention.

 Miscellaneous
 -------------